FAU Family Resources

 Residential Education Operations Coordinators (OC):

-The Residential Education Operations Coordinator is a full-time professional live-in staff member who is responsible for operation of a residential community of 500-700 residents, to which they are assigned.
-The Residential Education Operations Coordinator is charged with shaping the experiences, environment and student success of residential students by providing services and resources through the Department of Housing and Residential Education’s Residential Curriculum (Residential Education Model-REM).
-This position coordinates all service requests (maintenance and custodial work orders) from residents, managing the resident and student assistants, key/fobs control operations, room transfers, fee administration for damages and other miscellaneous assessments, inventory and record maintenance.
-This position also supervises desk assistants and community services officers.
+The Residential Education Operations Coordinator is a full-time professional staff member.
+Who is responsible for the operation of a residential community of 1200 residents to which they are assigned.
+This position coordinates all service requests (maintenance and custodial work orders) from residents, manages key/fobs control operations, room transfers, fee administration for damages and other miscellaneous assessments, inventory, and record maintenance.
+This position also supervises front desk staff.

 Residential Education Hall Coordinators (HC):

-The Residential Education Hall Coordinator is a full-time professional live-in staff member who is responsible for operation of a residential community of 500-700 residents to which they are assigned.
-The Residential Education Hall Coordinator is charged with shaping the experiences, environment and student success of residential students by providing services and resources through the Department of Housing and Residential Education’s Residential Curriculum (Residential Education Model-REM).
-This position supervises 10-15 Resident Assistants.
+The Residential Education Hall Coordinator is a full-time professional staff member.
+Who is responsible for the operation of a residential community of 500-700 residents to which they are assigned.
+The Residential Education Hall Coordinator is charged with shaping the experiences, environment, and student success of residential students by providing services and resources through the Department of Housing and Residential Education’s Residential Curriculum (The Atlantic Experience Curriculum – AEC).
+This position supervises 8-14 Resident Assistants.

 All of FAU Housing’s professional residential staff members can be found here.